... but her brain has moved on. Why? Been there, seen that.

 How to cure gaps across the enterprise where integrations and automations should be?
 By turning business-process flows into immediately-executable software automation code ─ a fix we named Integration as a Self-Service.™ Kapow Software provided the technology; bVIVID wrote the white paper.

-Replacing its high-protein claim with a broad appeal to health has hurt Mr. Peanut but paid off for Planters, a unit of Kraft Heinz.
+Replacing its high-protein claim with an appeal to heart health has paid off for Planters, a unit of Kraft Heinz.
 Still, "healthy" is no golden ticket, says market-research firm IRI in a white paper for food marketers written by bVIVID.
-Stay vigilant, it says.
-Discrete claims like “low sodium” could soon eclipse “healthy.”
+Long term, it says, discrete nutritional claims like “low sodium” will eclipse “healthy.”

 WE'LL TAKE THE STAIN.
 YOU KEEP THE SHIRT.

-But first you'll have to find Carbona's booth at the sprawling Housewares Show.
-To lure reporters, we sent each an opulent white shirt ─ Gucci for women, Brioni for men ─ in mint condition but for a tragic wine stain.
+But first you'll have to find Carbona at the sprawling Housewares Show.
+To lure reporters, we sent each an opulent white shirt ─ Gucci for women, Brioni for men ─ correctly sized and pristine but for a tragic wine stain.
 “Join Carbona at booth 910," our note read.
 "We’ll take the stain, you keep the shirt.”
 They lined up.

 "FORE," SHMORE.
 WE HAVE LIFTOFF!

 How did we get Newsweek to cover the launch of Wilson's Ultra 500 golf ball?
 We looked for vivid and found it in the ball's designers: former aerospace engineers whose love of golf led them to Wilson.
-Rocket scientists using their genius to help fellow golfers save some strokes ─ it's a hook worthy of Ben Hogan!
+Rocket scientists using their genius to help fellow golfers save some strokes; that's a hook we'll gladly take!